manuGil/online-core/docs/source/change-detection.rst

 The  *index* datasets, ``vegetation.img``, ``wet_soil.img``, ``dry_soil.img`` and ``water.img``, contain time series with 37 steps [steps= bands = TIMESTAMPS?] (each band is one step).
 [THIS IS REPETITION, REMOVE?]

 First you need to understand the datasets for this exercise.
-To do so, we will start by looking at the starting point of our change detection analysis.
+To do so, we will start by looking at the starting date of our change detection analysis.

 Task 1.1